UniHB-IWT/LIGGGHTS-NANO/README.md

 - Files for tabulated potentials (pair_table.h/.cpp)
 - multi_node_mesh_parallel_I.h, which was adjusted to allow walls with dimensions smaller than 1e-4 m at unit style si

-##Some information about the bond model
+## Some information on the bond model
 The applied bond model is based on Potyondy and Cundall: A bonded-particle model for rock (2004) https://www.sciencedirect.com/science/article/pii/S1365160904002874

 It portation of LIGGGHTS-WITH-BONDS (https://github.com/richti83/LIGGGHTS-WITH-BONDS), which uses the LAMMPS bond interface.